 In other words, short term or “acute” inflammation is a necessary, health-preserving component of our immune system’s response to injuries and infections.
 Without it, injuries could linger on and harm us, while even minor infections could turn deadly.

 However, the key to the inflammatory process is that it is only meant to last a short time.
 Once our body has dealt with and gotten rid of the initial trigger or cause, the process of healing and repair should ideally begin.

 Unfortunately, when our body’s inflammatory response goes on for too long or spirals out of control – known as chronic inflammation – it can lead to many adverse health conditions, according to health experts.

 Chronic inflammation can happen when our immune system sometimes sends an inflammatory response to a perceived threat that doesn’t really exist.

 At other times, the threat may be real but goes on for so long that our body’s inflammatory response also persists for a long time.

 Persistent, uncontrolled inflammation – which has been linked to external factors we’ll discuss below – is damaging because it acts like a slow-burning fire, continuing to send out immune cells that eventually begin to attack healthy cells and tissues in our body.

-“It’s a smoldering process that injures your tissues, joints, and blood vessels, and you often do not notice it until significant damage is done,” according to Dr. Andrew Luster, of the Center for Immunology and Inflammatory Diseases at Harvard-affiliated Massachusetts General Hospital.
+“It’s a smoldering process that injures your tissues, joints, and blood vessels, and you often do not notice it until significant damage is done.”

 These free radicals, including ROS, are likely created by the actions of the various immune cells that have been activated by the inflammatory process, specifically by the chemicals and enzymes they release into our body’s damaged tissues.